vandermeerlab/nept/docs/index.rst

 nept
 ====

-nept is short for neuroelectrophysiology tools and is a library that we use in the `van der Meer lab <http://www.vandermeerlab.org/>`_ at Dartmouth College for analyzing neural electrophysiological recording data and associated behaviors.
+nept is short for NeuroElectroPhysiology Tools and is a library that we use in the `van der Meer lab <http://www.vandermeerlab.org/>`_ at Dartmouth College for analyzing neural electrophysiological data and associated behaviors.

 Documentation
 -------------